dhyeynshah/loopedIn/README.md

 ### Version 1 (Live)
 Students get matched based on opposite strengths.
 Example: if you're good at math but need help in English, you'll get matched with someone who’s strong in English and needs help in math.
 It’s a two-way exchange, not just tutoring, but actually learning from each other.
+Having authentication and RLS set up successfully, but currently working through validating RLS and testing all connection scenarios.

 ### Version 1.5 (Coming Soon)
 Language exchange.